This is our guide to how to convey the Dress Code, RVSP and end time on your party invitations.

 Frocks & Chinos – for summer garden party

 Black Tie & Country Pursuits – Landmark birthday held at a country estate

 Black tie with a hint of Abba – Summer party

 Nautical Flair – Rowing Club venue for a party

 End Time: stagecoaches at 1am – Wild West Themed joint 50th’s

 End time: “Carriages and luges at 7.30pm” – Alpine winter themed party

 “No gifts please.
-Instead bring a homemade cake or dessert for the great British Kate off – prizes awarded”
+Bring a home made cake or dessert for the great British Bake off – prizes awarded”

 ‘No presents, just your presence’